 The loss of David Elsley, our President and CEO, or other key members of our staff, could harm us.
 We also depend on our scientific and clinical collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial, medical, clinical, and regulatory personnel, particularly as we expand our activities and seek regulatory approvals for clinical trials.
 We routinely enter into consulting agreements with our scientific and clinical collaborators and advisors, key opinion leaders, and academic partners in the ordinary course of our business.
 We also enter into contractual agreements with physicians and institutions who will recruit patients into our clinical trials on our behalf in the ordinary course of our business.
 Notwithstanding these arrangements, we face significant competition for these types of personnel from other companies, research and academic institutions, government entities, and other organizations.
 We cannot predict our success in hiring or retaining the personnel we require for continued growth.
-The loss of the services of any of our executive officers or other key personnel could potentially harm our business, operating results or financial condition.
+The loss of the services of any of our executive officers or other key personnel could potentially harm our business operating results, or financial condition.

-Clinical trials for our product candidates are expensive, time consuming, uncertain and susceptible to change, delay or termination
+Clinical trials for our product candidates are expensive, time consuming, uncertain, and susceptible to change, delay or termination

 Clinical trials are expensive, time consuming, and difficult to design and implement.
 Even if the results of our clinical trials are favorable, the clinical trials for a number of our product candidates are expected to continue for several years and may take significantly longer to complete.
-In addition, we, the FDA, Health Canada or other regulatory authorities, including state and local authorities may suspend, delay, or terminate our clinical trials at any time, require us to conduct additional clinical trials, require a particular clinical trial to continue for a longer duration than originally planned, require a change to our development plans such that we conduct clinical trials for a product candidate in a different order, e.g., in a step-wise fashion rather than running two trials of the same product candidate in parallel, or the DEA could suspend or terminate the registrations and quota allotments we may require in order to procure and handle controlled substances, for various reasons.
+In addition, we, the FDA, Health Canada or other regulatory authorities, including state and local authorities may suspend, delay, or terminate our clinical trials at any time, require us to conduct additional clinical trials, require a particular clinical trial to continue for a longer duration than originally planned, require a change to our development plans such that we conduct clinical trials for a product candidate in a different order, e.g., in a step-wise fashion rather than running two trials of the same product candidate in parallel.
 Any of the foregoing could have a material adverse effect on our business, results of operations, and financial condition.